Adult Dinner Tour #2 – East Burke| 09.30.18

 On entering the town of East Burke, the unsuspecting eye will miss the most exciting details of the town.
 The main road passes a few businesses and the town buildings, the “center” of town looks like a general store and a cross roads, and then you’re headed back into the country.
 But that is not the case at all!

 That cluster of businesses and the road that splits off the main drag, right next to the general store, are the key.
 Take this road and the first right (not into a private driveway) is a drive leading to a large parking lot.
 On each side of that lot is a restaurant.
-To your right, directly behind the general store, is the Burke Publick House and on the left is the Foggy Goggle Osteria.
+To your right, directly behind the general store, is the Burke Publick House.
 On the back end of the parking lot is Mike’s Tiki Bar (summer only).
 Across the street, you’ll find The Orange Rind with their wonderful back yard bar, open through the winter!

 We start our dinner tour at the Burke Publick House.
 This East Burke restaurant has a beautiful set up.
 The main floor is dominated by a large bar area forming a long rectangle in the middle of the room.
 On each of the long sides, smaller tables line the outside walls.
 This sets the tone for the menu – filled with traditional pub inspired options cooked to modern fine dining standards.